jnovembre/BSD-QBio/docs/index.md

 ## Preparing your laptop

-We are going to start working right away.
-Therefore, it is very important you **prepare your laptop** for the boot camp before the first session on Thursday.
-This will take you about one hour, so schedule accordingly.
+We are going to start with the tutorials right away.
+Therefore, it is important you **prepare your laptop** for the boot camp before the first session on Thursday.
+This could take an hour or more, so schedule accordingly.

 You will work on your laptop all day long. **If you don't have a